framesurge/perseus/docs/next/en-US/deploying/intro.md

 ### Fully-Fledged Server

-If you just use `perseus deploy`, the `pkg/` directory will contain a binary called `server` for you to run, which will serve your app on its own.
-However, it's important to note that this binary is structured to support either the development configuration of running inside `.perseus/` or the production configuration of running inside `pkg/`, and you have to provide the `PERSEUS_STANDALONE` environment variable to tell it to do the latter.
-This binary can then be run on any server with a writable filesystem.
-For more details on this, see the next subsection.
+If you just use `perseus deploy`, the `pkg/` directory will contain a binary called `server` for you to run, which will serve your app on its own, without the need for any of the development infrastructure (e.g. the `.perseus/` directory).
+Running this used to require setting the `PERSEUS_STANDALONE` environment variable, though after [this](https://github.com/arctic-hen7/perseus/issues/87) that's no longer required.